Skip to content

 Application access control:

-- Credential validation should happen server side.
+• Credential validation should happen server side

 Endpoint threat models:

-- Phishing with Couterfeit authorization server
+• Phishing with counterfeit authorisation server

 MITM attack - mitigate with certificate pinning